 This means that only seven trusts – Alan & Babette, Headley, Indigo, Jerusalem, JJ, True Colours and Three Guineas – will consider proposals, and only if they closely fit the trusts’ specific areas of interest.
 In addition Woodward has an application form on their website for grants in clearly defined areas.

-There are further details about submitting proposals on the Am I Eligible page.
+There are further details about submitting proposals on the How To Apply page.

 However, it should be understood that the great majority of proposals are unsuccessful.
 The trustees wish to discourage charities from wasting time and resources on applications that fall outside the trusts’ remit.